Cuprate/cuprate/books/architecture/src/oddities/intro.md

 These are usually behaviors stemming from implementation rather than protocol/cryptography.

 ## Formatting
-This is the markdown formatting for each entry in this section.
+This is the Markdown formatting for each entry in this section.

 If applicable, consider using this formatting when adding to this section.